foglar/dotfiles/.github/README.md

 cd dotfiles && chmod +x setup.sh
 ./setup.sh
 ```

 When neovim setup is completed, exit neovim and you will have to update tmux with "<CTRL + SPC> + I"

 ### ./useful_stuff

 - add blackarch repositories
 - alacritty - custom config and themes
+- anaconda - conda python virtual environments
 - neovim - with custom config (NVChad)
 - neofetch - with custom config
 - custom aliases in .bash_aliases file